wso2-attic/esb-connectors/beetrack/beetrack-connector/beetrack-connector-1.0.0/README.txt

    vi)       routeDriverIdentifier                       - The username obtained under Step 3 iii). vii)      routeEnableEstimations                      - Use any boolean value. viii)     routeDispatchesUpdated                      - Dispatch id obtained under Step 3 v).
 For the second route. ix)       routeStartTimeUpdate                        - Time at which the route started.
-Use the valu given in 4 iv) in following date format (2015-09-15).
+Use the value given in 4 iv) in following date format (2015-09-15).
    x)        routeEndTimeUpdate                          - Time at which the route ended.
 Use following date format (2015-09-15).

  5. Make sure that beetrack is specified as a module in ESB Connector Parent pom.